Mohanavadivel-git/caasworkshop/lessons/19-contint.md

 In this section, we define a few different parameters:

 - contextDir: This is the path within the Github repository to our `Dockerfile`
-- sourceSecret: This secret contains the private SSH key saved to Openshift as a secret.
+- sourceSecret: This secret contains the private SSH key saved to OpenShift as a secret.
 The public key is saved in Github with the repo as a `Deploy Key`.
 - uri: This is the SSH uri to the Github repo

 ### Triggers

 ```yaml
   triggers: